cclett2000/bearDB/README.md

 A basic CRUD application I wrote on request, utilizing Java, JavaFX (for the UI), and SQLite.
 This was my first large, non-academic, project during college (and boy does it show XD).
 After 3 years of being a private repository, I have decided to make it public!

 This is an entirely local hosted application, meaning that any data saved never leaves the user's system.
-At one point I did consider a cloud-based solution but decide against it as I was still new to projects of this scale and I knew I did not have the security knowhow to undertake something like this at the time...I may rewrite this with a cleaner UI one day, who knows!
+At one point I did consider a cloud-based solution but decided against it as I was still new to projects of this scale and there was NO WAY I had the security knowhow to undertake something like this at the time...I may rewrite this with a cleaner UI one day, who knows!

 Below are screenshots of what the application looks like!